RaphaelKarg/Laptop-Home-Server/README.md

   * **OISD Blocklist Small:** A highly curated, "set-and-forget" list that aggressively blocks ads and telemetry with virtually zero false positives.
   * **HaGeZi's Normal Blocklist:** An excellent, balanced list targeting advertising, tracking, and metrics domains, designed to clean up the internet experience without breaking legitimate web functionality.
   * **AdAway Default Blocklist:** A mobile-focused blocklist, crucial for stopping in-app advertisements and analytics tracking on family smartphones and tablets.
-  * **Steven Black's List:** A legendary, consolidated hosts file that blocks a massive array of adware and malware domains.
+  * **Steven Black's List:** A a well-established, widely-used hosts file that blocks a massive array of adware and malware domains.

 * **Specialized & Regional Filtering:**
   * **Perflyst and Dandelion Sprout's Smart-TV Blocklist:** Specifically chosen to combat the aggressive telemetry and built-in advertising found in modern Smart TVs (like the household's LG WebOS TV).